Blue-spotted ribbontail ray

-This species is common throughout the tropical Indian and western Pacific Oceans in nearshore, coral reef-associated habitats.
-The blue spotted ribbontail ray is a bottom-dwelling species that frequents coral reefs and adjacent sandy flats.
+This species is common throughout the tropical Indian and Western Pacific oceans in nearshore, coral reef-associated habitats.
+The blue-spotted ribbontail ray is a bottom-dwelling species that frequents coral reefs and adjacent sandy flats.
 It is also commonly encountered in the intertidal zone and tidal pools, and has been sighted near seagrass beds.

 Their mouth is on the underside of their body.
 They have many small teeth that are arranged in plates and are designed to crush its victim.
 The ray can capture its prey by pinning it down with it's wing-like fins or by scooping up those that hide in the sand.
 Prey includes small fish, worms, shrimp, molluscs and crabs.

 Generally spends the day hidden alone inside caves or under coral ledges or other debris, often with only its tail showing.
 At night, small groups assemble and swim onto shallow sandy flats with the rising tide to feed.
-Unlike many other stingrays, this species seldom buries itself in sand.
+Unlike many other rays, this species seldom buries itself in sand.

-Breeding in the bluespotted ribbontail ray occurs from late Spring to Summer; the male follows the female and nips at her disc, eventually biting and holding onto her for copulation.
+Breeding in the blue-spotted ribbontail ray occurs from late spring to summer; the male follows the female and nips at her disc, eventually biting and holding onto her for copulation.
 Reproduction is aplacental viviparous, with females giving birth to litters of up to seven young.

 This species is listed as Near Threatened.